 - Provide an enriched pathway through the Ways of Engaging section of the General Studies program with elective options that encourage high-impact learning experiences, graduate school preparation, and alignment with career goals

 How do I enter the program?

-Admission to the honors program is based on several factors, including academic performance, SAT or ACT scores, application essay, leadership potential, and recommendations.
-While no single factor determines eligibility, in general a high school GPA of at least 3.5 and test scores at or above the 85th percentile are strong indicators of preparation for success in the honors program.
+Admission to the honors program is based on several factors, including academic record, leadership potential, and recommendations.
+While no single factor determines eligibility, in general a high school GPA of at least 3.7 (or test scores at or above the 75th percentile) are strong indicators of preparation for success in the honors program.

 If you are interested in joining the program, just complete the online application form so we can learn more about you and why you want to join the program.
 We’ll then get back in touch to help you determine whether the program is a good fit for you.
 Applications can be submitted at any time, but preference is given to applications received by July 31 so students have plenty of time to make adjustments to their fall schedules.